ukim-ambon/gcp-cdsc-multipipelines/README.md

 # gcp-cdsc-multipipelines
-This repo contains all production pipelines of the CDSC group (regardless the speciality groups)
+This repo contains all production pipelines of the CDSC group (regardless of the speciality groups)